thanhtcptit/ml_project_template/README.md

 The directory structure of your new project looks like this:

 ```
-├── LICENSE
-├── README.md                   <- The top-level README for developers using this project
-│
 ├── configs                     <- Store experiment config files
 │
 ├── data